Hiring Bartenders and Servers at two of the busiest Restaurant/Bars on Mackinac Island. Have fun, Make friends, money and memories! Great Housing!

 Getting to Mackinac:

-Mackinac is located between Michigan's Upper and Lower Pennisula's.
+Mackinac (MACK-in-aw) is located between Michigan's Upper and Lower Peninsulas.
 Five miles east of the Mackinac Bridge in Lake Huron.
-Take a ferry boat ride from either St. Ignace in the Upper Pennisula or Mackinaw City in the Lower Peninsula.
-Three ferry boat lines - Arnold , Sheplers and Star Line each operate service from each city.
-They all offer seasonal parking arrangements for those arriving with cars.
+Take a ferry boat ride (Shepler or Star Line) both operate from either St. Ignace in the Upper Pennisula or Mackinaw City in the Lower Peninsula.
+Both offer seasonal parking arrangements for those arriving with cars.

 Interstate 75 runs north and south and US 2 runs east and west.
 Mackinac is 285 miles north of Detroit, about 5 hours driving time.

-Closest regional airport is Pellston 20 miles south on US 31 in Emmet County, with service from Detroit by Northwest/Delta.
+The closest regional airport is Pellston (PLN) 20 miles south on US 31 in Emmet County, with service from Detroit by Delta airlines.
+Chippewa International Airport (CIU) is located 30 miles north in Chippewa County (Upper Pennisula) with service provided by Delta Airlines with connections from Detroit and Minneapolis, MN.

-There is shuttle bus service from Pellston to Mackinaw City.
-Check out the Tourism Bureau website .
-The Mackinacisland.org site is the official Mackinac Island web site, full of information about Mackinac.
+There is a shuttle bus service from Pellston to Mackinaw City, see Mackinaw Shuttle Service.
+Also, check out the Mackinaw City Tourism Bureau website and Mackinacisland.org for more information about accommodations and travel.

-Other airports would be Traverse City, 130 miles south on US 31 with service from both Detroit and Chicago.
-Flint, Lansing and Grand Rapids also have airports about 200 miles south.
+Other area airports include Traverse City Cherry Capital (TVC) airport is 130 miles south on US 31 with air service provided by Delta, American, and United from both Detroit and Chicago.
+Other airports to investigate are Flint, Lansing and Grand Rapids, all are approximately 225 miles south.

 Indian Trails Bus Company has bus service from most major cities in Michigan to Mackinaw City or St. Ignace.

 Great trails for Mountain Bike Riding, Walks and Running!
 Walk the Mackinac Bridge on Labor Day!
-Be part of one of 3 Foot Races -June, September and October.
+Participate in one of three Foot Races - June, September, and October.

-Horseback riding is available from the three stables on the Island, with special horse jumping trails setup with in the park.
+Horseback riding is available from the two stables on the Island, with special horse jumping trails set up within the park.

 There are two golf courses open to the public; both can be walked in the evening after regular hours for free.

-Mackinac is an artist inspiration, providing great scenery and back drops for those that like to paint or sketch.
+Mackinac is also an artist inspiration, providing wonderful scenery and backdrops for those that like to paint or sketch.
+The Grand Hotel hosts a summer-long presentation of the Richard Manoogian Early American Art Collection at the Hotel.

 How to Apply